 This lovely, spring-blooming perennial is native to the mountains of the Pacific Northwest.
 Camassia’s flower stalks stand 24-30” tall and display dozens of star-like florets that open from the bottom up.
 Depending on the cultivar, the flower color may be white, cream, blue or purple.

-The bulbs are hardy in zones 4-8 and both the plant and the bulbs are resistant to deer and rodent damage.
+Camassia bulbs are winter hardy in zones 4-8.
+Both the plant and the bulbs are resistant to deer and rodent damage.

 Camassia is also known as wild hyacinth, Indian hyacinth and quamash.

 Camassia bloom in late spring, after the daffodils and before peonies and other early summer perennials.

 In their natural habitat, these bulbs grow in woodland edges and moist meadows.
 Once planted, they will usually bloom for many years.

 After camassia finish flowering, the foliage gradually yellows and fades away.
 If you are growing it in a perennial garden, plan to have other plants hide the foliage and fill the gap left behind.
 Camassia are not recommended for containers because the bulbs dislike being undisturbed.

 Camassia are good cut flowers.
 Cutting the stems does not harm the plant.
 For best results, condition the flowers overnight in cool water before arranging them.